microsoft/InnerEye-DeepLearning/docs/deploy_on_aml.md

 `extra_code_directory` commandline argument).
 - `checkpoints/`: A folder with 1 or more PyTorch checkpoint files.
 Multiple checkpoint files are only present if the model comes out of an ensemble training run.

+## Ensemble models
+Ensemble models built from different cross validation runs will be registered with the same file structure.
+The only differences are
+- The top-level folder is called `final_ensemble_model`
+- There will be more checkpoints stored in the